silvacms/documentation/source/extension/index.rst

   - Because of the use of specific Zope python package, only present in a Zope environment, you may not be able to use your egg outside Zope.
-That's means as well you can't create an egg called `silva.mytech`, and `silva.mytech.extension`, if the first use some specific Zope package, otherwise operation on this egg (building, uploading) may fails due to missing import (these operations are not done by Zope or in a Zope environment).
+That also means you can't create an egg called `silva.mytech`, and `silva.mytech.extension`, if the first uses some specific Zope package, otherwise operations on this egg (building, uploading) may fail due to missing imports (these operations are not done by Zope or in a Zope environment).